On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

 \subsection{Binary logistic regression}

-Let us study the influence of rounding errors on solving logistic regression problems.
-Logistic regression is a statistic model that predicts the probability of a class or event that will happen.
-It is commonly used to solve binary classification problems and is proven to satisfy the PL condition by \cite{karimi2016linear} over any compact set.
+Let us study the impact of rounding errors on solving logistic regression problems.
+Logistic regression is commonly used to solve binary classification problems and is proven to satisfy the PL condition by \cite{karimi2016linear} over any compact set.
 We use BLR to classify the handwritten digits 3 and 8 in the MNIST database.
-As in \cite{gupta2015deep}, the pixel values are normalized to $[0,1]$.
-The default decision threshold is set for interpreting probabilities to class labels, that is $0.5$, since the sample class sizes are almost equal \cite{chen2006decision}.
+As in \citep{gupta2015deep}, the pixel values are normalized to $[0,1]$.
+The default decision threshold is set at $0.5$ for interpreting probabilities to class labels since the sample class sizes are almost equal \citep{chen2006decision}.
 Specifically, class 1 is defined for those predicted scores larger than or equal to $0.5$.

 We study the convergence of GD with different rounding precisions.
-For each simulation study, we demonstrate two rounding precisions, i.e., the working precision and the precision for evaluating $\boldsymbol{\sigma}_2$. \reffig{fig:logisre} shows the comparison of the BLR's testing errors, obtained with the various rounding methods.
-In \reffig{fig:regf2}, we employ enough digits (Q$15.8$) so that GD has no stagnation utilizing $\rn$.
-It can be observed that $\csr$ and $\rn$ lead to very similar results, while $\srh$ ends in a faster convergence of GD than that of $\rn$ and $\csr$ with the same rounding precision.
-Further, a larger $\eps$ produces a faster convergence of GD.
-Keeping the same working precision and lowering the precision in evaluating $\boldsymbol{\sigma}_2$, we observe the stagnation of GD with $\rn$ and that $\csr$ provides a very similar result to the one in \reffig{fig:regf2}; see \reffig{fig:regf1}.
-In the same figure, $\srh$ makes use of the large rounding errors and produces a much faster convergence rate of GD than the one in \reffig{fig:regf2}.
-Again, a faster convergence of GD can be obtained by utilizing a larger $\eps$.
-However, comparing \reffig{fig:regf2} and \reffig{fig:regf1}, it can be observed that when the rounding precision and $\eps$ are both large, oscillations may happen when GD converges closer to the global optimum; see the result of $\srh$ with $\eps=0.6$ in \reffig{fig:regf1}.
+For each simulation study, we demonstrate two rounding precisions, i.e., the working precision and the precision for evaluating $\bsigma_2$. \cref{fig:logisre} shows the comparison of the BLR's testing errors, obtained by the various rounding methods.
+In \cref{fig:regf2}, we employ enough digits (Q$15.8$) so that GD has no stagnation utilizing $\rn$.
+It can be observed that $\csr$ and $\rn$ yield very similar results, while $\srh$ leads to faster convergence of GD compared to $\rn$ and $\csr$ with the same rounding precision.
+Additionally, increasing the value of $\eps$ results in a faster convergence of GD.
+Keeping the same working precision and lowering the precision in evaluating $\bsigma_2$, we observe the stagnation of GD with $\rn$ and that $\csr$ provides a very similar result to the one shown in \cref{fig:regf2}; for more details see \cref{fig:regf1}.
+In the same figure, $\srh$ utilizes the large rounding errors and leads to a significantly faster convergence rate of GD than the one shown in \cref{fig:regf2}.
+Again, a faster convergence of GD can be obtained by increasing the value of $\eps$.
+However, comparing \cref{fig:regf2,fig:regf1}, it can be seen that when the rounding precision and $\eps$ are both large, oscillations may occur as GD approaches the global optimum.
+For an example, see the result of $\srh$ with $\eps=0.6$ in \cref{fig:regf1}.